If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 Due to this, when reading the visual maps above any ticket-vending machine around Japan you will notice that some lines headed in the same direction have different prices.
 This is so because each company has its own price list.

 You are free to select the company you wish.
-The Japan Rail Pass discounted multi-use ticket is part of the National JR Group.
+The Japan Rail Pass multi-use ticket is part of the National JR Group and the JR Pass can be used on the vast majority of main services!

 For more information about the national, regional and local lines, please check our maps page.